 The descent matters

-Stair descents impose large eccentric load on quadriceps and patellar tendon — roughly 3–5x bodyweight at each step's deceleration.
+Stair descents impose substantial eccentric load on quadriceps and patellar tendon — roughly 3–5x bodyweight at each step's deceleration.
 This is genuinely beneficial for tendon and connective-tissue adaptation in healthy adults, and it's specifically what flat walking lacks.
 But it carries two caveats:

 - Patellofemoral pain syndrome and existing knee osteoarthritis can be aggravated by frequent descents.
 If knees are a concern, prefer the elevator down and the stairs up.